 Here are a couple of reasons why I love the Omiebox so much –

 - It has a thermos container you can add right into the box!
 This is a total game changer for me!
 No more packing a bento and a thermos.
 It keeps hot items hot and cold items cool.

-- Small but deep compartments make this a great size bento box for both my preschooler and 1st grader.
+- Small but deep compartments make this a great size bento box for ages both younger preschoolers as well as older kids.